Cathytsy/DVD-SQL-Project/README.md

 ![image](https://github.com/Cathytsy/DVD-SQL-Project/assets/147212218/acc563e7-9a0f-4ba8-bd4f-e22d05f539d0)

+Looking at the result of both query 7&8, it seems that we are on the right track in matching customer's preferences.

 ### Query9-setting a replacement cost standard

 it is also important to let the customer and employee be aware of the replacement cost by setting a standard so that they are more careful when realizing the replacement cost is on high standard.